UoMMScRobotics/UOMDocumentationForLeoRover/Task02_Robot_Software/LeoOS_and_Remote_Connection.md

 ## Step 1: Installing Required Softwares ##

-**LeoOS** : This is the official operating system for Raspberry Pi, which includes ROS Noetic pre-installed.
+**LeoOS** : This is the official operating system for Raspberry Pi, which includes ROS2 Jazzy pre-installed.
 You will need to burn this image onto your Raspberry Pi.
 You can download the LeoOS image from

 https://github.com/LeoRover/LeoOS/releases